 A family mix up – The story of Gros Manseng

-Due to the catastrophic smoke taint in our Alpine Valleys vineyards and our call for a ‘no harvest’ we went a little further afield to find fruit to harvest for our Billy Button 2020 vintage.
+Due to the catastrophic smoke taint in our Alpine Valleys vineyards in 2020 and our call for a ‘no harvest’ we went a little further afield to find fruit to harvest for our Billy Button vintage that year.
 In doing so we added a further four grape varieties not handled before at Billy Button.
 Jo received a call from winemaker Lillian Carter of Symphonia Vineyard near Myrrhee in the King Valley.
 Lilian knew we were in deep trouble and offered a small parcel of Symphonia’s ‘Petit Manseng’ to help us out.
-Jo readily accepted the offer as she had seen some lovely examples of ‘Petit Manseng’ each year at the Australian Alternate Varieties Wineshow from some of the 20 or so producers in Australia including our Alpine Valleys friends at Ringer Reef!
+Jo readily accepted the offer as she had seen some lovely examples of ‘Petit Manseng’ each year, at the Australian Alternate Varieties Wineshow from some of the 20 or so producers in Australia, including our Alpine Valleys friends at Ringer Reef!